rally-carlos/notes/stackedit/Project Plans/Github Actions Proposal.md

 # Design Notes

 ## On-Prem vs SasS

 On-prem runners places the execution inside Rally VPCs where network access and ACL/IAMs roles can be controlled.
-Furthermore,
+Furthermore, conerns about moving data out of Rally is mitigated.

 ## K8s vs EC2

 EC2 over K8s is able to "stay quite close to the current GitHub approach".
 Also, EC2 will more easiliy support more use cases,  such as Docker and avoid DinD.

 # Risks